-The leaves are turning in Virginia’s Blue Ridge.
-Indeed, peak fall foliage color is nearly upon us!
+The leaves will soon begin turning in Virginia’s Blue Ridge.
+Indeed, peak fall foliage color is on its way!

 Lace up and get going!